 Photos - Ann Cousins and with thanks to the League of Friends at Ealing Hospital

-This is one of 12 panels with a nursery rhyme theme which were used to decorate the Princess Elizabeth children’s ward of Ealing’s King Edward Memorial Hospital in 1934.
-Above - Old Mother Goose when she wanted to wander, would fly through the air on a very fine gander!
+These are 2 of 12 panels with a nursery rhyme theme which were used to decorate the Princess Elizabeth children’s ward of Ealing’s King Edward Memorial Hospital in 1934.
+Left - Old Mother Goose when she wanted to wander, would fly through the air on a very fine gander.
+Right - the riddle 'two legs sat upon three legs with one leg on his lap...'

 When the King Edward Memorial Hospital closed in the 1980's , the tile panels were restored and most of them were re-sited at Ealing Hospital, Uxbridge Road, Southall.
 Humpty Dumpty found his way to the Jackfield Tile Museum and Hush-a-bye Baby was in the Poole Pottery Museum prior to the dispersal of the Museum collection.
 Above - Jack Spratt.

-Above - Ride a Cock Horse Horse to Banbury Cross
+Above - Little Bo Peep, Little Miss Muffatt and Ride a Cock Horse Horse to Banbury Cross.

 Monday's child is fair of face?